ZZROTDesign/docker-clean/README.md

     -net or --networks    Removes all empty Networks (all network cleans are only empty)

+    -H   or --host        Specifies the docker host to run against Useful for docker swarm maintenance ie: -H 127.0.0.1:4000"

      -r   or --restart     Restarts the docker machine/daemon

      -d   or --created     By default, CREATED containers are set to be removed.
 Adding this